-Sustainable Hurley is a group composed of local residents from Hurley, West Hurley, and Glenford who are passionate about local environmental protection and public health, and are dedicated to making Hurley a more safe and sustainably-sound township.
+Sustainable Hurley is a group of New York residents and taxpayers from Hurley, West Hurley, and Glenford who are passionate about preserving the local environment, protecting public health and welfare, and dedicated to making Hurley a safe, sustainable town.

-We invite all Hurley residents and taxpayers interested in issues of sustainability to either join or support Sustainable Hurley.
+We invite all Hurley residents and taxpayers interested in issues of sustainability to join us in this work.

-Our first agenda item is to work for a zoning ordinance that bans hydraulic fracking, also commonly known as "fracking," and related activities in the township.
+Our first goal is to work for a zoning ordinance that bans hydraulic fracturing, commonly known as "fracking," and related activities in Hurley.

-If you are a supporter of Sustainable Hurley, and are interested in getting frequent updates, please like us on our Facebook Page!
+If you support these objectives, and are interested in getting frequent updates, please "Like" us on our Facebook Page!

-If you are a member of the Sustainable Hurley group of organizers, or are interested in becoming more involved, request to join the Sustainable Hurley Facebook group page.
+If you are a already a participant in our activities, or interested in becoming more involved, request to join the Sustainable Hurley Facebook group page.

 This map with the Catksill Watershed boundary (red) and a generous 4,000 setback on both sides of the Esopus (blue), suggests that the town's center, plus southern and north eastern ends, remain outside the speculated "protected" zone, about 50-60% of the town's land mass.